 Accoya wood is sustainably sourced, non-toxic and can be safely re-used and recycled.
 Additionally, it is certified as such by the Forestry Stewardship Council® (FSC®) and the Programme for the Endorsement of Forestry Certification Schemes (PEFC).
 For further information on the sustainability properties of Accoya®, please visit; accoya.com/sustainability.

 We supply Accoya wood in lengths of 2.4 to 4.8m, in widths of 100 to 200mm and in sawn thicknesses of 25, 38 and 50mm.
-Please note that we may not hold all sizes in stock at all times, but it may also be possible to source alternative sizes.
+Please note that cladding is supplied as a linear meterage based on random stock lengths at time of picking order.
+Other sizes may be available on request.

 Accoya wood is one of Russwood’s premium range products, although we recommend that it is supplied Vacuum Coated the lifetime costs are much lower than many other timbers due to the reduced requirement for maintenance and replacement.
 Please contact a member of our sales team for a cost estimate.